-It is strongly recommended that no exceptions be made to the present final examination policy.
+As a general rule, exceptions should not be made to the final examination policy.
 However, whenever the Deans do make exceptions, the Faculty should be informed by a published list of those exceptions.

-Portfolio Assessment in the School of Continuing Education: Because the Portfolio Assessment Process has been a valuable tool in fostering self-understanding and informed academic planning in learners enrolled in the Bachelor of General Studies, the option should be made available to learners in all degree programs offered through the School of Continuing Education.
+Portfolio Assessment in University College:

+Because the Portfolio Assessment Process has been a valuable tool in fostering selfunderstanding and informed academic planning in learners enrolled in the Bachelor of General Studies, the option should be made available to learners in all degree programs offered through University College.